microsoft/aroworkshop/_entries/03-02 deployment.md

 ### View the YAML deployment objects

 View the Kubernetes deployment object yamls.
-If you wish you can download them from the following locations to your Azure Cloud Shell, in a directory of your choosing (just remember where you placed them for the next step).
-Or just use the direct link in the next step.
+If you wish you can download them from the following locations to your Azure Cloud Shell, or to your local machine in a directory of your choosing (just remember where you placed them for the next step).
+Or just use the direct link in the next steps.

 {% collapsible %}

 Feel free to open them up and take a look at what we will be deploying.
 For simplicity of this lab we have placed all the Kubernetes objects we are deploying in one "all-in-one" yaml file.
-Though in reality there are benefits to separating these out into individual yaml files.
+Though in reality there are benefits (ease of maintenance and less risk) to separating these out into individual yaml files.

 [ostoy-fe-deployment.yaml](https://github.com/microsoft/aroworkshop/blob/master/yaml/ostoy-fe-deployment.yaml)